Skip to main content

 Goal 13: Energy Conservation

-Goal 13 encourages communities to look within existing urban neighborhoods for areas of potential redevelopment before looking to expand, to "recycle and re-use vacant land."
-The goal also directs cities and counties to have systems and incentives in place for recycling programs.
+Goal 13 calls on communities to look within existing urban neighborhoods for areas of potential redevelopment before looking to expand, to "recycle and re-use vacant land.”
+Goal 13 also encourages the use of renewable resources.
+At the time the goal was enacted, Oregonians were particularly concerned by development of new homes that blocked neighbors' sunlight, which can have impacts on passive heating and availability of natural light.
+Goal 13 requires cities and counties to consider such impacts on energy conservation when increasing land use density.
+The goal also directs cities and counties to conserve resources by having in systems and incentives in place for recycling programs.

-Today, concerns about renewable energy sources are seen through a different lens.
-Innovation in the areas of solar and wind energy have made them increasingly popular in Oregon.
-Concern about climate change has resulted in an increase in public and private interest in and development of alternative energy sources.
+Today, concerns about climate change have resulted in an increased interest in and development of alternative energy sources.
 Goal 13 was not written to govern or direct the production of energy, but its conservation.

 Original Adoption: 12/27/74; Effective: 1/25/75